-Plants are affected by the colour and duration of lighting.
-Whether the effects are considered beneficial or not depends whether the outcome is desired or not.
-Generally, artificial lighting will change the natural growth patterns and may affect the resistance of plants to infestations and disease.
-Many plants respond to the length of the night and normally recognize it as an indication of the season.
+&lt;sup>19 "Shutting Off the Night", H. Marano, Psychology Today, Sep/Oct 2002 plants to infestations and disease.
+Many plants respond to the length of the night as an indication of seasonal change.
 Extending light past the evening may slow or prevent the ability of the plant's biochemistry to prepare for winter.
-The various affects of light colour and duration, and type of plant, etc. makes sweeping conclusions impossible, however they indicate that changing the lighting environment will change the natural ecology of the area.
+The various affects of light colour and duration, and type of plant, etc. makes sweeping conclusions impossible, however they indicate that changing the natural lit environment will change the natural ecology of the area.